davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

 othree has a syntax plugin that provides support for planned, but not-yet-final EcmaScript features: [othree/es.next.syntax.vim].
-I personally don't use it since I currently stick to the ES2015 at most.
+I personally don't use it since I currently stick to the ES2015 feature set at most.

 - [othree/es.next.syntax.vim]